 Although an LMS may provide some useful functionality for some organisations (tracking compliance and access to licensed content), it is no longer the centre of workplace learning, as Josh Bersin agrees

-“the LMS is no longer the center of learning; it has become more like the back-office mainframe we use to run payroll.
+“it has become more like the back-office mainframe we use to run payroll.
 It’s there, it does important things, but we don’t see it that often“.

 And as Tamar Elkeles writes in Todays Learning Agenda Exposed